 For those looking for a Chromebook to read, watch movies and do light work, the Spin is ideal, but high power users should consider going for a higher model.
 Acer’s Chromebook 15 spin aims at those who want a device that will continue working even with prolonged use (or a long movie) and as such, the battery life is truly outstanding.
 It’s a larger Chromebook, ideal for long-usage and if that’s what you’re looking for, you’ve got a good deal.

-The Acer Chromebook Spin is available from $449 or £499.
-It is an affordable option for those who need a device that can handle long working hours on the go.
+The Acer Chromebook Spin is an affordable option for those who need a device that can need long working hours on the go.
 It doubles as a tablet and is great for reading and watching videos in this mode, but the screen glare might make this difficult in certain situations if you’re planning to use it frequently on the move.
 The overall performance is good, but if you’re a power user, you might want to look at alternatives.